 ESO alumnus Peter Horobin specialises in sports osteopathy and currently practices within a multidisciplinary clinic in London.
-He has worked with a number of sports teams and in 2017 was selected to be part of the medical team for the World Para Athletics Championships.
+He has worked with a number of sports teams; in 2017 Peter was selected to be part of the medical team for the World Para Athletics Championships and, in 2018, was appointed Lead Osteopath at the IAAF World Indoor Championships.
+He has since qualified as a UK Athletics running coach.
 Peter also tutors part-time in the ESO Clinic, sharing his postgraduate expertise with the next generation of osteopaths.

 What made you decide to be an Osteopath?